Main

 By May 1780, brother Philip Alston was in the new Cumberland Settlement in Washington Co. in western NC territory (now TN).
 Philip, along with about 250 other men over the age of 16, signed the Cumberland Compact created May 1, 1780.
 It was finalized on May 13 and established a provisional government for the isolated area; provided for the election of twelve representatives from the eight stations or forts; provided for a Sheriff, a Clerk, a Militia that required service by all men over age 16, and for the adjudication of causes, the administration of estates, and the awarding of executions.
 Image of page 4 of what survived of the original Compact.
 The signature, of "Philip Alston" is next to last of all signatures, just below that of "Howard Lucas".
 It appears to be written with his own pen and in perfect script.

 A possible son or nephew of John also signed the Cumberland Compact in May 1780.
 Image of page 3.
-The signature of "Thos W. Alston" is third of the signatures on the page.
-To sign, he would have to be sixteen, born by 1763, which would make him the first born son of John or Philip Alston.
+The signature of "Thos.
+W. Alston" is third of the signatures on the page, after the first signature of "Thos.
+Hines" probably Elizabeth's brother mentioned in their father's 1773 will.
+To sign the compact, both would have to be at least sixteen, born by 1763, which would make Thomas W. the first born son of John or Philip Alston.
 The two Alston signatures are similar.

 Washington Co., previously Washington District, was formed by North Carolina in 1777 and extended west to the Mississippi River, mostly containing land inhabited by five different tribes of Native Americans, but mostly Cherokee.
 In 1779, the Cumberland Settlement was created by the granting of land by the NC government.
 In 1783 this settlement was mostly contained in the newly formed Davidson Co. and surrounded by Indian Lands, and Virginia and Kentucky to the North.
 Map of the Cumberland Settlements showing Forts, known as Stations, in present-day counties.